The global beauty and skincare brands you need to know about

 Deep Cleansing Oil and Lip Cream from DHC

 I don’t always cleanse with a facial oil, but when I do it’s this cult classic one from Japan.
 It’s popular for double cleansing, if that’s your thing.
 I sometimes combine it with Bioderma (from France, above.)
 And their lip cream not only feels nourishing but leaves a beautiful sheen that doubles as almost a lip gloss (but not sticky!)
 Or, get both together as a set.

 I confess that I love pretty much everything Tatcha makes, but it’s this rice polish cleanser that I’d order again and again (one lasts a long while!)
 The reason is that it is a very gentle exfoliator that doesn’t harm my skin’s natural barrier.
 It’s non-abrasive, while still feeling and looking like dramatically different new skin after use.

 Facial Treatment Essence from SK-II

 This is a definite splurge and one that I have yet to invest in yet.
-But I could feel the difference in how my skin felt while just sampling it, and it’s an essential Japanese skin care product to know about.
+But I could feel the difference in how my skin felt while just sampling it, and it’s an essential Japanese skincare product to know about.

 Note: as a foreign visitor to Japan you are eligible for tax exemption if you spend over 5,000 yen (present your passport upon purchase.)

-Then Try the Skin Care from Korea
+Beauty Products and Skin Care from Korea

 Korea is so well known as the capital of skincare that I have experienced the full range of Korean beauty (aka K-Beauty) and skin care products without even visiting Korea yet (someday!)
 Famous for their 10 step Korean skin care routine, there is a lot on offer from there.
 Here are the brands and products I recommend from Korea: